gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -   On the `Configure Plugin: AvantCommon` page:
     -   Don't enter any values for now
     -   Click the `Save Changes` button
--   The pink shading should be gone from all of the plugins except for AvantReport
+-   The pink shading should be gone from all of the plugins except for AvantLocation, AvantReport, and AvantVocabulary.
 -	Click `Appearance` in the top menu bar
 -   On the `Themes` page, click the `Use this theme` button for AvantTheme
 -   AvantTheme is now the current theme